-Following the experimental setup of Guet et al. [4], we study all networks that can be built out of three genes A, B, and C, in which each gene is regulated by one other gene, and regulation edges can be up-regulating or down-regulating.
-Additionally, as in the experiment, gene C down-regulates a "reporter" gene G (e.g., GFP), whose expression we treat as the functional output of the network.
-This yields a total of 24 networks, as shown on the horizontal axis of Figure 2.
+Following the experimental setup of Guet et al. [4], we study all networks that can be built out of three genes A, B and C, in which each gene is regulated by one other gene, and regulation edges can be up-regulating or down-regulating.
+Additionally, as in the experiment, gene C down-regulates a 'reporter' gene G (e.g. GFP), whose expression we treat as the functional output of the network.
+This yields a total of 24 networks, as shown on the horizontal axis of Fig. 2.
 Also in analogy to the experiment, the efficacy of each transcription factor can be inhibited by the presence of a chemical inducer s, a small molecule that binds to the transcription factor and lowers its affinity for its binding site.
-The presence or absence of the chemical inducers $s_A$ , $s_B$ , and $s_C$ corresponding to each transcription factor A, B, and C define the functional input state of the network.
-The inhibitory effect of each inducer is illustrated for an example network in the top panel of Figure 1A, and the eight possible input states i, determined by the presence or absence of the inducers, are listed in the bottom panel.
+The presence or absence of the chemical inducers s_A , s_B and s_C corresponding to each transcription factors A, B and C define the functional input state of the network.
+The inhibitory effect of each inducer is illustrated for an example network in the top panel of Fig. 1a, and the eight possible input states i, determined by the presence or absence of the inducers, are listed in the bottom panel.